Batch '81: Plot

-The physical and psychological pressures take its toll on neophytes Arni (Rod Leido) and Ronnie, both of whom decide to leave.
+The physical and psychological pressure takes its toll on neophytes Arni (Rod Leido) and Ronnie, both of whom decide to leave.
 When senior Vince discovers this, he has Ronnie tied to an electric chair for the rest of the batch to witness.
-Ronnie's own father (Chito Ponce Enrile), an AKO alum, oversees the session as his son is given electric shocks by his batch mates.
+Ronnie's father (Chito Ponce Enrile), an AKO alum, oversees the session as his son is given electric shocks by his batch mates.
 As the voltage is set higher, much to the discomfort of the young men, Ronnie's father orders the session to continue and the neophytes obey.
 Pacoy notices that Ronnie is no longer responding to the questions and believes him to have died.
-When Ronnie suddenly wakes up, his father explains that the session was set-up to test whether the neophytes would trust their masters.
-Ronnie decides to continue on with the initiation, much to the delight of his batch.
+When Ronnie suddenly wakes up, his father explains that the session was set up to test whether the neophytes would trust their masters.
+Ronnie decides to continue with the initiation, much to the delight of his batch.

 At the university's inter-fraternity talent show, Upakan, the AKO neophytes perform a drag rendition of songs from the musical Cabaret, with Sid dressed as Sally Bowles.
-The rivaling fraternity Sigma Omicron Sigma (SOS) perform an original rock composition.
+The rival fraternity Sigma Omicron Sigma (SOS) performs an original rock composition.

 After the show, Sid, Arni, and Arni's girlfriend, Tina (Sandy Andolong), are waylaid by members of SOS.
 Their leader, Tina's brother Abet (Mike Arvisu), makes good on his earlier threats to stop Arni from dating his sister, drowning Arni as Sid watches.
 Now committed to avenging Arni's death, Sid asks AKO leader Vince to retaliate.
 The two fraternities break their truce and decide to settle everything in a street brawl.
-Ronnie is killed by an SOS member, who falls to a cleaver strike of AKO neophyte Gonzalez (Vic Lima).
+Ronnie is killed by an SOS member, who falls to a cleaver strike by AKO neophyte Gonzalez (Vic Lima).
 Gonzalez and Sid work together to kill Abet, but Gonzalez dies in the process.